Cynary/debian6.01/README.md

 ### Network

+The firmware is stored in a file, and that way we avoid having to add non-free repos to download it.

 The dhcpcd service agressively tries to renew connections.
 It won't, however, start if the interfaces in /etc/network/interfaces are setup to use a dhcp client already.
-This file simply adds the wireless network interface (this causes it to start on system startup, and try to connect to a specific SSID) and undoes all the damage done by the dhcp parameter every tutorial mindlessly adds at the end.
+This file simply adds the wireless network interface (this causes it to start on system startup, and try to connect to a specific SSID) and undoes all the damage done by the dhcp parameter every tutorial mindlessly adds at the end (we instead just add manual).

 Note: if needed, one can configure the wireless to use multiple networks, some using even WPA, via wpa_supplicant.
 This is done by creating a configuration file, and inserting the networks there.
 It was not done for the current release, as the MIT network is probably the most reliable